 Because the classification of a service is of critical importance in determining the regulations applicable to that service, the reclassification of a service can have significant consequences.
 The FCC's treatment of internet access services provides a vivid illustration of this fact.
 Broadband internet access services require, inter alia, the transmission of data between an end user and an ISP, and any number of other individuals or entities.
-For years, the FCC viewed this transmission capability as a telecommunications service, and required BIAPs to offer it to competitors on a stand-alone, common-carrier basis.
+For years, the FCC viewed this transmission capability as a telecommunications service, and required BIAPs to offer it to competitors on a stand-alone, common carrier basis.
 However, in a series of orders issued during the 2000s, the FCC reclassified broadband internet access services as information services functionally integrated with a telecommunications component, such that BIAPs are no longer required to make the transmission capability available to competitors (unless that capability is offered to the public voluntarily on a non-integrated, stand-alone basis).

 The classification of broadband internet access service has remained an area of significant regulatory interest.
 In February 2015, the FCC reclassified retail broadband internet access service as a telecommunications service as part of the FCC's net neutrality proceeding.
 This action was taken for the stated purpose of creating a clearer jurisdictional basis for the imposition of net neutrality rules on BIAPs, although it also automatically subjected BIAPs to various common carrier provisions appearing in Title II of the Communications Act, including privacy-related obligations.
 However, in January 2018, the FCC restored its prior classification of broadband internet access service as an information service, in conjunction with the FCC's repeal of certain of those net neutrality rules, and in doing so also relieved BIAPs of Title II's privacy obligations and other common carrier requirements.
-Appeals of the FCC's 2015 decision accordingly became moot, although appeals of the 2018 order are ongoing, with oral arguments in the DC Circuit scheduled for February 2019.
+Appeals of the FCC's 2015 decision accordingly became moot, although the 2018 order was appealed to the United States Court of Appeals for the District of Columbia Circuit.
+In October 2019, the DC Circuit upheld the majority of the FCC's 2018 order, including its classification of broadband internet access service as an information service exempt from the requirements imposed on common carriers under Title II.
+After the DC Circuit denied various petitions for rehearing in early 2020, the parties ultimately declined to seek review by the US Supreme Court, thereby solidifying broadband internet access service's information service classification for the time being.
+As a result of the election of President Biden in November 2020, the FCC is expected to again reverse course and classify broadband internet access service as a telecommunications service.
+However, because, as at the time of writing, the President has yet to fill the vacant fifth seat at the FCC - widely seen as a prerequisite to the agency's acting on this issue, given the political considerations involved - any such reclassification is likely to occur considerably later than many had anticipated.